 Clients come to see a counselor for many reasons.
 Are you feeling stuck in relationships or career?
 Are you struggling with a chronic physical or mental health diagnosis?
 Do you have serious emotional wounds or trauma?
 Is someone close to you struggling with an addiction, chronic mental health or medical condition, behavior problem, etc?
 Is this negatively effecting you?
 Do you want to build on your strengths and improve your wellness?
 Are you in need of marriage counseling for communication, trust, conflict resolution, or disconnect?
+Have you recently experienced a significant change like the death of a loved one, move, becoming a new parent, etc?
 Counseling/therapy is a safe place to explore these issues and many more.
 Maybe you need healing, support, or new tools.
 Rebecca is a compassionate and helpful guide with advanced training and skills who will collaborate with you and support you as you work on your goals.
-At the first appointment, you and Rebecca will discuss what you want to work on.
+At the first appointment, you and Rebecca will discuss what mental health issues you want to work on.
 If you would benefit from a different type of help (either in addition to therapy or in place of therapy,) Rebecca can identify this and will discuss with you so you can make a decision.

 EMDR is a therapeutic approach that targets the emotional pain caused by painful past experiences.
 Using bilateral stimulation (back and forth eye movements, tapping, or 'buzzies,') Rebecca guides the client through the memories, beliefs, and body sensation tied to these experiences.
-This activates the brain's natural healing abilities which brings about reduced emotional pain.
-You can read more here.
+This activates the brain's natural healing abilities which brings about reduced emotional pain and better mental health.
+You can read more here on the EMDRIA website.

 No. In EMDR, the client is fully awake, alert, and in control the entire time.

-Sandtray therapy is an expressive therapeutic approach that allows for whole brain (both right/images and left/words side) processing of past or present pain, subconscious blocks to healing, inner conflicts, and more.
-With whole brain processing, clients can get better faster!
-You can learn more here.
+Sandtray Therapy is an expressive therapeutic approach that allows for whole brain (both right/images and left/words side) processing of past or present pain, subconscious blocks to healing, inner conflicts, and more.
+With whole brain processing, client's mental heath can get better faster!
+You can learn more here in a video from well known Sandtray therapist Amy Flaherty.

 Great news!
 Sandtray therapy can be helpful to clients of all ages.